KeanuVentura/CookingUpInsights/README.md

-# A Data-Driven Approach to Estimating Calories in Recipes
+# Cooking Up Insights: How Time Affects Taste and What Predicts Calories

 **Author:** Keanu Ventura